Haley Joel Osment: Personal life

 Osment plays the guitar and piano.
 He is an avid golfer who began playing at the age of seven, playing for the U.S. team in the All-Star Cup 2005 under team leader Mark O'Meara, and has participated in the annual Michael Douglas & Friends Celebrity Golf Tournament.

 In 2006, Osment suffered a broken rib and fractured shoulder blade in an auto accident.
 He pleaded no contest to driving under the influence of alcohol and misdemeanor drug possession and was sentenced to three years' probation, 60 hours in an alcohol rehabilitation and education program, a fine of $1,500, and attendance at Alcoholics Anonymous.

 In 2007, Osment began attending New York University.
 He graduated four years later.

 In 2025, Osment's Altadena home was destroyed during the Eaton Fire, part of the January 2025 Southern California wildfires.

 In April 2025, Osment was arrested at a ski resort in Mammoth Lakes, California, for public intoxication and possession of a controlled substance, later confirmed to be cocaine.
-While under arrest, he was captured on police body cameras using slurs against Jewish people towards his arresting officer, for which he later apologized.
-Osment was released after booking, to be arraigned in July.
+While under arrest, he was captured on police body cameras using slurs against Jews toward his arresting officer, for which he later apologized.
+Osment was released after booking.
+In June 2025, he appeared in court for these acts and was sentenced to attend three Alcoholics Anonymous meetings a week for six months, as well as have twice-weekly sessions with his therapist during the same period.